 For whatever reason, they came to Jesus and He responded, having dinner at one of their homes.
 Predictably, the Pharisees complained.

 “This Man receives sinners and eats with them.”

 We are not told how this accusation was made so let’s imagine that a delegation of Pharisees invaded the home of their enemies.
 Jesus answered them with a Parable.

 He placed each of the Pharisees into the lead role of man with 100 sheep safely grazing in the wilderness, no doubt in the care of professional shepherds.
 An emergency arises—one of the sheep is lost!
 A lamb has wandered away from its mother.
 The owner takes matters into his own hands, leaves the 99 with his shepherds, and begins a thorough search for the lost lamb.

-Eventually it is found and there is great rejoicing, extending beyond the man, his hired shepherds, to his neighbors.
+Eventually it is found and there is great rejoicing, extending beyond the man and his hired shepherds to his neighbors.

 A lovely story, but what did it mean?
 Jesus sprang His trap:

 “I say to you that likewise there will be more joy in heaven over one sinner who repents than over ninety-nine just persons who need no repentance.”